Jackwym/RubiksCube/README.md

 5) impliment movement of sides only

-6) impliment and execute a generated scramble <-- being worked on
+DONE 6) impliment and execute a generated scramble

 DONE 7) add prime moves